tahngarth825/yesangel/README.md

 and db schema
 2. find a way to make the questions and photos the same for both yourself and others' profiles)
-15. Make it filter the browse page as you first load
 19. Add a "check all" for genders of interest
 23. Check out bottom of heroku setup to make sure dyno stays awake
-24. Data persists in login when error is thrown
+24. Data persists in signup when error is thrown
-25. Bug: when you're on someone else's page and you try to go to your own profile, it doesn't work.

 ### Sources
 1. Google Font (Montserrat): https://fonts.google.com/?category=Sans+Serif&selection.family=Montserrat

-{React.cloneElement(this.props.children, {siteData: this.props.siteData})}
+Note: how to pass props to children for React elements {React.cloneElement(this.props.children, {siteData: this.props.siteData})}